Presented by Kodak

 Captain EO poster at Disneyland in 2011

-All indications are that Captain EO is a success, pulling in far more guests than Honey, I Shrunk the Audience in its later years.
+All indications are that Captain EO Tribute was a success, pulling in far more guests than Honey, I Shrunk the Audience in its later years.

 Captain EO at Epcot in 2010